usalu/semio/examples/metabolism/README.md

         ...
 ```

-How the rest of folder is structured is free.
-As long as the urls resolve to the actual files, you are free choose what ever structure you like.
-Here the files were grouped after type.
+#### Speckle, ... what?
+I thought semio is about files 📂

-> Did you know that you can change the level of detail?
-There is a 1to200 version!
+Looking closely at the `types`, you see that some `representation` are not linking to local files but instead they link to speckle models.
+You are free to use whatever storage, collaboration and version environment you like (Speckle, Git, Nextcloud, Spline, ...).
+As long as the `url` (Unique Resource Locator) leads to a resource and you know how to fetch it, you can use all the advantages of semio 🕸️